 But it’s not all good news for these Titans of the North.
 I recently heard a sad report on the news.
 Scientists are predicting that the majority of the world’s polar bear population is severely at risk due to climate change and that the polar bear population around Hudson Bay in Manitoba, Canada, may be gone within 80 years!
-With the COVID-19 pandemic still having an impact on international travel, there is no better time for Canadians and others able to travel to Manitoba to make the journey to Churchill and go on a northern safari and show some love for the Great White Bear.
+There is no better time for Canadians and global citizens abroad to travel to Manitoba and make the journey to Churchill to go on a northern safari and show some love for the Great White Bear.

 I’ve had the pleasure and thrill of seeing polar bears in the wild in and around the town of Churchill, Manitoba, Canada, several times over the past 25 years.
 If you’ve never been to Churchill–often referred to as the Polar Bear Capital of the World–treat yourself to a northern safari, where you will see polar bears, and a whole lot more.

 Churchill is one of the best place on earth to observe the aurora borealis and is home to the Churchill Northern Studies Centre (CNSC) where people come from around the world to study the aurora and Churchill’s other natural wonders.
 Also known as the northern lights, aurora borealis are a natural phenomenon that occur in northern locations around the globe when there is a clear night, the right atmospheric gases are present, and there is a solar wind.
 You need undisturbed darkness to observe the aurora, so generally, they cannot be seen in densely populated areas where “city lights” mask the darkness of the night.